 It is difficult to estimate how long a claim will take to finalise.
 Victims Services advises that a claim can take up to 2 years from lodging the application to be finalised.
 You will not be required to go to Court and most of the process will be handled by your solicitor.

 What legal fees are involved?

 You will be required to pay Marsdens' professional fees on a no-win, no-pay basis, at the conclusion of your matter, as Victims Services does not pay legal fees.
 You may be required to fund minimal expenses such as clinical notes from a hospital or your doctor.
 This will be discussed with you by your solicitor if needed.

 What type of evidence should I provide?

 The evidence required to pursue a recognition payment includes:

-- Evidence of an injury caused by the act of violence.
+- Medical evidence of an injury caused by the act of violence.

 - Medical and dental expenses.

-- Assistance with living expenses including rent assistance, furniture and household bills.
+- Assistance with living expenses, such as rent assistance, furniture and household bills.

 - Relocation costs.